sarken/frontend-docs-test/front-end-user-guide.md

 #### Dashboard

 The dashboard is the only region that does not appear on every page.
 It most often contains navigation specific to users and collection pages, and it generally takes the form of a sidebar on the left of such pages.
-(It appears beneath the header and above the main content on very small screens and mobile devices.)
+(It appears beneath the header and above the main content on narrow screen.)
 All styles specific to elements contained in the dashboard belong in the dashboard stylesheet.

 #### Main

 The main region includes most of the site content.
 While filters, which typically appear as a sidebar on the right of index pages, are part of the main content, the dashboard is *not*.

 Although the main region contains the majority of our content, this stylesheet contains perhaps the fewest rules.
-Here we focus on `<div id="main">` itself (e.g. setting it off to the right to give the dashboard room) rather than its contents, which we instead style in stylesheets 7 - 24.
+Here we focus on `<div id="main">` itself (e.g., setting it off to the right to give the dashboard room) rather than its contents, which we instead style in stylesheets 7 - 24.

 #### Footer